engie-group/shaystack/docs/contributing.md

 ## Conversion between haystack filter to SQL

 The SQL provider must convert the Haystack request to SQL.
 Because the usage of JSON inside SQL is not normalized, each database use a different approach.
-A dedicated conversion is applied for SQLite, Postgres and MySQL.
+A dedicated conversion is applied for SQLite, Postgres, MySQL and Mongo.

 To test the different conversion, you can use a REPL tools.